szabgab/perlmaven.com/sites/en/pages/chat-server-using-net-server.md

 We can run the above script `perl bin/mux_echo_server.pl` and in another two windows we can type `telnet localhost 8000` and then type in text.
-Both telnet clients can work at the same time, or more correctly <b>seemingly at the same time</b>.
+Both telnet clients can work at the same time, or more correctly **seemingly at the same time**.

 ## Welcome Server